D-D-Roshan/Pong-game/README.md

 - **Player 1 (Left Paddle)**: Use the `W` (up) and `S` (down) keys.
 - **Player 2 (Right Paddle)**: Use the `Up Arrow` (up) and `Down Arrow` (down) keys.

+### Scoring
+- 1 point is awarded each time the ball passes the opponent's paddle.

 ## Contributing